Theresa Breslin

 Theresa Breslin is a Scottish author of over 50 books.
 In 1994, she won the 1994 Carnegie Medal.
 She is an Honorary Fellow of the Association for Scottish Literary Studies.

 In 2019 Breslin received an O.B.E. in the Queen's Birthday Honours List for services to Literature.

 Career

 Breslin grew up in Kirkintilloch in Scotland.
 She started writing as a teenager; writing about the closing of a nearby steel mill.
 She attended Aston University in Birmingham.
 She began writing for publication whilst employed as a librarian, and she has published over 50 books.

 Whispers in the Graveyard, published in 1994, features a dyslexic boy.
 Breslin won the annual Carnegie Medal from the Library Association, recognising it as that year's best children's book.

-Her book Prisoners in the Graveyard was shortlisted for another Carnegie Medal in 2010.
+Her book Prisoners of the Inquisition was shortlisted for another Carnegie Medal in 2010.

 Breslin was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to literature.
 She was awarded the Scottish Book Trust's Outstanding Achievement Award that year.